Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

 methods will run to completion, and any necessary cleanup code is run before resources are released.

+`poll_drop` and `#[completion] async fn` are also similar in the sense that they both require some `Future`s to be rewritten to support proper cleanup.
+The main difference here is that `#[completion] async fn` only requires new `Future`s that want to support running to completion to be rewritten, and will enforce this constraint through Rusts type system. `poll_drop` in comparison would require potentially every existing `Future` and `Future`-combinator to be changed, in order to provide a similary high guarantee of async cleanup code being performed.

+There exists also the possibility to introduce a combination of both proposals:

 Since `RunToCompletionFuture` is a new trait, it would be possible to add `fn poll_drop(self: Pin<&mut Self>)` on this trait, and enforce users to of the trait to use it: The `unsafe` contract in the trait could require callers to